GTUC, Coventry University to expand partnership

 The Vice President of GTUC, Prof. Isaac Blankson, said at a media interaction in Accra that both universities had agreed to enhance the novel programme to enable more students to benefit.

-The briefing, which coincided with the graduation of some students under the TNE, was done by Prof. Blankson and
+The briefing, which coincided with the graduation of some students under the TNE, was done by Prof. Blankson and David Pilsbury, the Deputy of CU.

 Pride of GTUC